eToThePiIPower/bootstrap4jekyll/README.md

     * `_data/resume.yml` for the main block
     * `_resume-cards/*.md` for individual cards such as skills, projects, etc
     * `_resume-jobs/*.md` for jobs in the 'Experience' card
+    * `resume.html` has some front-matter that you may want to edit, particularly the description which is used in Twitter cards and Facebook OpenGraph.
 5. Add your Google Analytics and Disqus keys to `site.services.   google-analytics` and `site.services.disqus`